WebAssembly/design/CAndC++.md

 alignment rules are followed, meaning that they don't always preserve program behavior otherwise.

-On WebAssembly, the primary invariants
+On WebAssembly, the primary [nondeterminism](Nondeterminism.md) and [security](Security.md) invariants are always maintained.
-[are always maintained](Nondeterminism.md).
 Demons can't actually fly out your nose, as that would constitute an escape from the sandbox.
 And, callstacks can't become corrupted.

 Other than that, programs which invoke undefined behavior at the source language level may be compiled into WebAssembly programs which do anything else,